sh1boot/sh1boot.github.io/_posts/2024-01-14-pivot-sorting-sort.md

 Now we have two partitions, one less than or equal to the pivot, and one greater than the pivot; and each partition begins with a sorted prefix.
+Exclude the old pivot.
+We're done with that.

 <svg width="100%" height="60" viewbox="0 0 660 60">
   <rect x="10" y="10" width="180" height="40" />